wasmerio/ate/doc/design.md

 stealing the database does not allow access to read the data.
 An attacker must also break the chain-of-trust in order to get the decryption keys.
-In fact it is a perfectly reasonable design to store the distributed commit log in the public domain without significant confidentiality risks._
+In fact it is a perfectly reasonable design to store the distributed commit log in the public domain without significant confidentiality risks, although one can still keep the logs secret if they wish._

 ### Weakness: Chain-of-trust has one or more coarse grained sections